 The Company offers what it believes to be competitive base salaries to its named executive officers.
-The base salary must be sufficient to attract talented executives and provide a secure base of cash compensation.
-In addition, base salary levels for the Company's executive officers are set at levels the Compensation Committee believes to be, based on its general business experience and review of peer company data, competitive in relation to the salary levels of executive officers in other companies within the specialty consumer finance industry and other companies of comparable size, growth, performance and complexity, taking into consideration the executive officer's position, responsibility and need for special expertise.
+The base salary must be sufficient to attract and retain talented executives and provide a secure base of cash compensation.
+In addition, base salary levels for the Company's executive officers are set at levels the Compensation Committee believes to be, based on its general business experience and review of peer company data, competitive in relation to the salary levels of executive officers in the Company's peer group, taking into consideration the executive officer's position, tenure, responsibility and need for special expertise.
 Annual salary increases, typically determined in January of each year, are not assured and adjustments to base salaries take into account subjective factors such as the executive's performance against job expectations, changes in the market and increased job responsibilities and experience.

-For 2014, the CEO's base salary was increased by 3% from \$963,040 (in 2013) to \$992,000, primarily as a cost of living adjustment.
-The weighted-average base salaries of all named executive officers as a group increased 4% in 2014 as compared to 2013.
+For 2015, the CEO's base salary was increased by 3% from \$992,000 to \$1,021,760, primarily as a cost of living adjustment.
+The weighted-average base salaries of all named executive officers as a group increased 3% in 2015 as compared to 2014.
+Over the past five years, the compound annual growth rate in the CEO's base salary was 4%.